-Health nutrition information is very important, if all you eat consists of refined and processed foods, you will have health problems soon or later.
+Health nutrition information is very important.
+If all you eat consists of refined and processed foods (canned, frozen, packaged, pasteurized or modified), you will have health problems soon or later.

-Changes will be required gradually and your best options will be whole foods.
-Whole Foods should be free from additives or other artificial substances.
-For example, brown rice is better for you then white rice.
+Changes should be made gradually and your best options will be whole foods.
+Whole foods should be free from additives or other artificial substances.
+For example, brown rice is better for you than white rice.
 Brown rice takes longer to cook but you will increase the amount of fiber in your digestive system.

 Another recommendation for nutrition information – eat fresh fruits like grapes, papaya, apples, pears, peaches etc…instead of pie, cake or ice cream.

-Consuming fresh fruits is better than white sugar…do not overdo it…because fruits do contain a lot of sugar, which will be turned into fat in the body if you don’t burn it off.
+Consuming fresh fruits is better than white sugar…but….do not overdo it…because fruits do contain a lot of sugar, which will be turned into fat in the body if you don’t burn it off.

 Make sure you eat plenty of nutritious vegetables – both uncooked, baked and boiled.
 Boiling for 15 or 20 minutes your vegetables until they are very mushy and without taste is not a good idea.
 In general, eating your vegetables either raw or slightly steamed gives you the most vitamins, nutrients and the best flavor.